ncsu-geoforall-lab/open-science-course/topics/open-science-for-grand-challenges.rst

 Goal: Public repository with research code and a way for everybody to run it.

-Introduction to the tools and technologies:
+Introduction to the tools and technologies (20 min):

 * `Python in Binder <../lectures/python-in-binder.html>`_

-Examples:
+Examples (15 min):

 * `Simple example <https://github.com/wenzeslaus/trivial-example-for-binder>`_
 * `Geospatial example <https://github.com/wenzeslaus/trivial-geospatial-example-for-binder>`_

-Steps:
+Task:

+* Create a Git repository which opens in Binder and contains a script and a notebook.

+Steps (20-40 min):

 * If you don't have it already, create an account on GitHub (https://github.com).
 * Create a new (Git) repository on GitHub.